 How much space do you have?

-If you want to save countertop space in a small home or apartment, you might prefer a single-serve blender.
+If you want to save countertop space in a small home or apartment, you might prefer a personal blender.
 Immersion and hand blenders can often be tucked away in a cupboard until you need them.
 Full-sized blenders can be stored away, too, if you have the room.
 But if you plan to use it daily, you’ll want to make sure you have a dedicated spot for it on the countertop.

 What do you want to make?

 If you want to make more than smoothies, a full-size or immersion blender might be ideal.
 Both are good for mixing big batches of things like soups and sauces.
 With an immersion blender, you can place it directly into a pot of soup ingredients, for example, and blend without having to transfer it to another container or separate full-sized blender, which is an advantage when it comes to clean-up, too.
-If you have tough blending jobs, like harder fruits and vegetables, or ice, consider a full-size blender which has powerful blades and different speed levels and modes.
-The number of watts need to be considered based on the desired ingredients.
-You can get blenders that are anywhere from 600-watts up to 1,500, so if you plan to blend harder ingredients, you’ll want something with the most power.
+If you have tough blending jobs, like harder fruits and vegetables, or ice, consider a full-size blender that has powerful blades and different speed levels and modes.
+The number of watts needs to be considered based on the desired ingredients.
+You can get blenders that are anywhere from 600 watts up to 1,500, so if you plan to blend harder ingredients, you’ll want something with the most power.
 And if you want to use the blender to blend other things beyond smoothies, you’ll want one with different levels, speeds, and even specific settings, for maximum effectiveness.